 The podiatrists at the Foot & Ankle Specialists of New Jersey provide expert diagnosis and treatment for injuries to the foot and ankle.
-Appointments are available at offices located in Westfield, Union, Rahway, Morristown, and Clark, New Jersey.
+Appointments are available at offices located in Westfield, Union, Morristown, New Jersey.

 Since the feet have the most contact with the ground, they tend to absorb most if not all pressure and shock of walking and running.
 Additionally, this pressure can be amplified if shoes are not sized correctly, muscles in feet are sore or tight, or if complications such as diabetes are present.
 Injuries such as turf toe, stress fractures, plantar fasciitis, tendonitis, and ligament tears are associated with athletic injuries.
 Charcot arthropathy and foot ulcers are related to diabetes complications.

 Along with feet, ankles aid in moving the foot in its normal gait.
 Additionally, it is the first major joint to take the pressure of walking or running from the feet.
 If a ligament or tendon becomes tight or strained during movement, injuries such as partial tears or sprains can occur.
 Additionally, undue strain on the ankle can result in varying degrees of fractures.
 These types of ankle injuries are common with activities with frequent side to side pivoting like basketball, soccer, and lacrosse.
 If you suspect you have injured a ligament or tendon, the doctors at Foot & Ankle Specialists of New Jersey are available to help as we offer same day appointments.